 The City's employees earn vacation and sick leave which may either be taken or accumulated, up to certain amounts, until paid upon termination or retirement.
-However, only accumulated sick days are paid upon termination from employment.
 A liability for these amounts is reported in governmental funds only if they have matured, for example, as a result of employee resignations and retirements.